 It might take some time for these moves to reflect in your scores, so take action early.
 But if you need the changes to apply immediately, ask your loan officer about a rapid rescore.

-- That offer a fixed rate for 5-7 years or longer, a good alternative if you don’t plan on staying long
+- These could be a good alternative if you don’t plan on staying in the property for long

 There’s also the ARM option.
 If you feel fixed mortgage rates have risen too much, you can expand your horizons and look at adjustable-rate mortgages.